zainab-odunbori/E-commerce-Sales/README.md

 1. Import the files into EXCEL
 2. Check for missing Values
 3. Check for duplicates (No duplicates)
-4.
-5. Converted into table to get better view at the dataset and make it more organised
+4. Converted into table to get better view at the dataset and make it more organised
-6. Added two column to further explore the dataset.
+5. Added two column to further explore the dataset.
-7. The two columns added was for Year and Month respectively
+6. The two columns added was for Year and Month respectively

 ### Exploratory Data Analysis (EDA)

 Key Questions

-- What was the Sales Performance in 2023 and 2024
+- How was the Sales Performance in 2023 and 2024
 - What product has the highest Sales by Product and Category
 - Which product gave the highest Sales
 - What Month gave the highest Sales and Lowest Sales in 2023 and 2024